corgikit/pancake-document/roadmap.md

 - Lottery v2
 - Prediction v0.2\
-  Duo currency with BNB and CAKE\
+  Duo currency with BNB and zDEX\
   with Chainlink Price Chart and Chainlink Keepers
 - Team Battle (Trading Comps as a Service)
 - Pottery\